jonasmcferreira/whiteiron/jhed-wasteland/monter-types.md

 players should be warned general when building characters and making choices at Dinosuar

 Dungeon masters should not be afraid of using staple monster types.
-Plenty of spells and effects are aimed at humanoids undead beasts and the like so what if the party's cleric turns your undead, just throw more at them.
+Plenty of spells and effects are aimed at humanoids undead beasts and the like.
+So the party's cleric destroys your undead, send another wave before allowing them to rest and you'll see him burn through his spell slots.
+Wizard uses silvery barbs constantly, interrupt the short and long rests with more encounters.

 Characters have the ability so give them the chance for them to use them.
-The original idea of the dungeon masters was to have multiple encounters so that the players would exhaust their resources.
+It's at the edge of the resources available that the players will get more creative and more fun to play with.

 ## Expected Encounters